steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     Replace copyright headers with MIT license notice.

 #### Today
     How can Python binary extensions be resolved (e.g. sys, time)?

-    Review all mesh generation settings for delivered models.
-        Attenuation Decay.
-            It is 0.9 in the thesis but there are values of 0.6 in the sample data set.

 #####  Linux Setup